HoningJade/KeyWorld/README.md

 ## Model and Engine (15% of Project Documentation grade)
 The following figure shows our Storymap.
 ![Storymap](/assets/storymap.png)
-Our storymap has four main stages, which are: hotel set up, guests open the door, connect to wifi and room service.
+Our storymap has four main stages, which are: hotel setup, guest door opening, wifi connection and room service.
+Hotel setup is mainly for hotels to upload room key information and configure devices, guest door opening is mainly from applying for a hotel to successfully using the virtual card received to open the door, connecting to wifi is for residents to automatically connect to Wi-Fi through NFC tags, and room service is for residents to request room service from the hotel through application.

 The following figure shows our engine architecture.
 ![Engine](/assets/engine.png)